liukkonend/serverless-samples/fargate-rest-api/README.md

 These examples create following resources in your AWS account:
  - API Gateway endpoint that serves all API requests
  - Lambda function used as a Lambda Authorizer for API Gateway
+ - ECS tasks and service to process requests and business logic
- - Lambda functions to process requests coming to API Gateway
+ - Network Load Balancers to distribute requests to the ECS services
  - DynamoDB tables to store data
  - IAM Roles and permissions for Lambda functions
  - API Gateway access logs stream in CloudWatch Logs
  - SNS topic for the alarms
  - API Gateway HTTP errors alarm
- - Errors alarms for all Lambda functions
- - Throttling alarms for all Lambda functions
+ - CPU and Memory Utilization alarms for all ECS services
  - Throttling alarms for all DynamoDB tables
- - CloudWatch Dashboard with API Gateway, Lambda, DynamoDB, and business metrics preconfigured
+ - CloudWatch Dashboard with API Gateway, Lambda, ECS services, DynamoDB, and business metrics preconfigured

 One of the easiest ways to see all those resources listed is navigating to the AWS Console, picking the Lambda service and checking out the Applications link on the left: